 Scholarships are issued in two disbursements – half for Fall and half for Spring.

-If you are attending Sierra College and are enrolled in the number of units required for your scholarship, sign up for direct deposit, debit card, or paper check.
+If you are attending Sierra College and are enrolled in the number of units required for your scholarship, sign up for direct deposit, Wolverine One debit card, or paper check.